CSSPLICE/splice-catalog/README.md

 To run the splice catalog application: `docker compose --profile catalog up`

+Once the container starts you'll want to

 To exec into the running container: `docker compose --profile catalog exec catalog bash`

+And run `yarn migrate` to instantiate the database

-This is where you can do things like running yarn commands (yarn install, yarn add <package>, etc) from within the docker container
+From inside this container, you can also run other yarn commands (install, add <package>, etc)

 ## Import Ontology Data